• Skip to primary navigation

 How are green bonds verified?

 Green bond issuers must have their bond offering be verified and certified by an independent authority.
-Green funds have to be checked against several criteria, including their investments and carbon footprint, before they can earn this certification.
+Green funds must be checked against several criteria, including their investments and carbon footprint, before earning this certification.

 Usually, different countries have different certification boards for green investments.
 Check the country your fund is based in before making your final choice – and it’s recommended to double-check before assuming all information is correct!